g1eny0ung/vue-avatar-3/README.md

 | `round`    | `string` / `number`               | `8px`      | The radius of the avatar.
 Take effect when `variant` is `rounded`.
 You can use a number or a string with a unit.                                           |
 | `fallback` | `boolean`                         | `true`     | Whether to show the letter avatar when the image is not loaded successfully.                                                                               |

-## Thanks
+## Credits

+This project is inspired by the following projects:

 - [react-avatar](https://github.com/ambassify/react-avatar)

-  Thanks for the inspiration.

 - <https://mui.com/material-ui/react-avatar/>

-  Thanks to some examples provided in MUI.

 ## License